 Third-party analytics can even track your online activity across different websites.

-The scary thing about browser fingerprinting, compared to other tracking methods, is that when you change your default browser settings to improve privacy, such as by turning off HTML5 web storage or blocking cookies, you may actually make your browser fingerprint more unique and easier to identify.
+The scariest thing about browser fingerprinting is that when you change your default browser settings to improve privacy, such as by turning off HTML5 web storage or blocking cookies, you may actually make your browser fingerprint more unique and easier to identify.

-One positive use for browser fingerprinting is fraud prevention.
+One positive use for browser fingerprinting is identity theft and fraud prevention.

 Have you ever gotten an alert from your bank after logging in to your account from a new location or device?
-Your bank’s website noticed that the person logging in didn’t have the usual browser fingerprint and took steps to make sure your account hadn’t been broken into.
+Your bank’s website noticed that the person logging in didn’t have your usual browser fingerprint, and they took steps to make sure your account hadn’t been hacked.

 On the other hand, advertisers love to take advantage of browser fingerprinting.
 The more information they're able to gather about your mobile browsing habits, the better they're able to create targeted ads for you.